googleworkspace/solutions/event-session-signup/README.md

 ## Try it

 1. Create a copy of the sample [Event Session spreadsheet](https://docs.google.com/spreadsheets/d/1cpGsysprd5zl8VHYs4njsTSXwGxMA7DZPCW5o2EhR_8/copy)
-1. Click on custom menu item 'Conference' > 'Set up conference'
+1. Click on custom menu item **Conference > Set up conference**
 1. A dialog box will appear and tell you that the script requires authorization.
 Read the authorization notice and continue.
-1. The Conference menu will now be gone, but you will see a new Form menu instead.
-Click it and select Go to live form.
+1. You will see a new Form menu instead.
+Click it and select **Go to live form**.
 1. Fill out the form
-1. Check your email for your personalized itinerary and check your Calendar on May 13th to see your registered sessions
+1. Check your email for your personalized itinerary and check your calendar for the week of May 13th, 2019 to see your registered sessions

 ## Next steps